-If you are looking to improve your body composition and looking to add supplements, a high-quality whey protein powder is a proven place to start.
+If you are looking to improve your body composition and add supplements, a high-quality whey protein powder is a proven place to start.

 Optimum Nutrition does not pretend that Gold Standard 100% Whey is the best product in their protein powder lineup.
-Even among their whey products, Platinum Hydro Whey – an easily digestible whey hydrolysate – is clearly superior.
+Platinum Hydro Whey – an easily digestible whey hydrolysate – is clearly superior even among their whey products.
 But it is also more costly.

-Optimum Nutrition touts Gold Standard 100% Whey as the best value in their whey protein powder lineup, offering less fillers than their Performance Whey product while being less costly than Hydro Whey.
+Optimum Nutrition touts Gold Standard 100% Whey as the best value in their whey protein powder lineup, offering fewer fillers than their Performance Whey product while being less costly than Hydro Whey.

 Because the benefits of whey protein supplementation are so well-established, Optimum Nutrition does not go over-the-top with false promises.

 But while Gold Standard 100% Whey is the top-selling product for Optimum Nutrition, it is not necessarily the top-selling protein powder overall.